Obarun/66/doc/frontend.md

     * Any valid user of the system.
 If you don't know in advance the name of the user who will deal with the service, you can use the term `user`.
 In that case every user of the system will be able to deal with the service.

     (!)
-Be aware that root is not automatically added.
-If you don't declare root in this field, you will not be able to use the service even with root privileges.
+Be aware that `root` is not automatically added.
+If you don't declare `root` in this field, you will not be able to use the service even with `root` privileges.

     ---

 - @depends

-    *Corresponds to the file dependencies of [s6-rc](https://skarnet.org/software/s6-rc) programs*.

     Declare dependencies of the service.

-    mandatory : no—this field has no effect if the type of the service is `classic`.
+    mandatory : no

     syntax : bracket

     valid values :

-    * The name of any valid service with type `bundle`, `longrun`, `oneshot` or `module`.
-Services of type `classic` are not allowed.
+    * The name of any valid service.

     The order is of **importance** (!).
 If fooA depends on fooB and fooB depends on fooC the order needs to be: